Subscribe to our Gay Travel Newsletter here

 New Zealand’s Politics

-Gay Marriage?
-Employment and housing protections?
-The right to serve openly in the military, change gender and/or adopt as a queer couple?
-Check, check, check.
-New Zealand celebrates progressive LGBTQ legislation.
-In 2018, Jacinda Ardern—an outspoken ally—became New Zealand’s first prime minister to march in a Pride parade.
-She was voted in at only 37, becoming the world’s youngest female leader.
+In 2018, Jacinda Ardernโ€”an outspoken allyโ€”became New Zealandโ€™s first prime minister to march in a Pride parade.
+She was only 37, becoming the worldโ€™s youngest female leader.
 Gay finance minister Grant Robertson and lesbian MP Louisa Wall joined her.
-Raised Mormon and revoking her religion, Arden asked, “How could I subscribe to a religion that just didn’t account for my gay friends?!”
+Raised Mormon and revoking her religion, Arden asked, โ€œHow could I subscribe to a religion that just didnโ€™t account for my gay friends?!โ€

 The Scene

-New Zealand hosts three high-profile annual LGBTQ events: Auckland Pride FestivalBig Gay Out and Queenstown’s Gay Ski Week.
+New Zealand hosts three high-profile annual LGBTQ+ events: Auckland Pride Festival, Big Gay Out and Queenstownโ€™s Gay Ski Week.
 Pocket-sized Pride events also exist in medium-sized cities throughout the country.
-You can also join us on our own North Island Cultural Adventure or Active South Island Expedition.

 1. Canada

-Out Adventures’ home and native land aren’t just at the top of this list because we’re biased.
-Our government made an impressive investment in LGBTQ tourism, we’ve enacted progressive LGBTQ legislation, and we enjoy widespread public acceptance.
+Out Adventuresโ€™ home and native land (thatโ€™s a reference to our national anthem) isnโ€™t number one just because weโ€™re biased.
+Our government made an impressive investment in LGBTQ+ tourism, weโ€™ve enacted progressive legislation, and we enjoy widespread public acceptance.
 Plus, we have *several* cities with great gay scenes.

-Canada’s Queer Politics
+Canada’s Politics

-The Great White North has been celebrating its queerness for decades as one of the first countries to have strong anti-discrimination legislation and transgender rights.
+The Great White North has been celebrating its gayness for decades as one of the first countries to have strong anti-discrimination legislation and transgender rights.
 Canada is one of the few countries an individual can change gender without gender-affirming surgery.
 Gay people are also loved.
-A 2019 poll by the Government of Canada noted 91.8% of Canadians responded they’d be comfortable with a Lesbian, Gay or Bisexual neighbour(!), and 87.6% said they’d be comfortable with a Transgender neighbour.
+A 2019 poll by the Government of Canada noted 91.8% of Canadians responded theyโ€™d be comfortable with a lesbian, gay or bisexual neighbour, and 87.6% said theyโ€™d be comfortable with a transgender neighbour.

 The Scene

-Canada’s LGBTQ scene is out and proud.
-Most queer residents live in the three largest cities of Toronto, Montreal & Vancouver.
-While Toronto is home to the largest Pride in North America, rural regions like Ontario’s Prince Edward County have growing queer communities worth checking out.
+Canadaโ€™s gay scene is out and proud.
+Most LGBTQ+ residents live in the three largest cities of Toronto, Montreal & Vancouver.
+While Toronto Pride is globally renowned (and even hosted World Pride in 2014), rural regions like Ontarioโ€™s Prince Edward County and BCโ€™s Sunshine Coast and Gulf Islands are popular with the gays even if there isnโ€™t a โ€˜sceneโ€™ per se.

-In terms of Pride festivals and major LGBTQ events, the largest include Toronto PrideFierté Montréal and Vancouver Pride.
-During Canada’s snowy season, a rising number of winter Pride are gaining prominence, including Whistler Pride & Ski FestivalTremblant Gay Ski Week and Blue Mountain Rainbow Weekend.
-There are also queer cultural events like Toronto’s Inside Out Film Festival, and mainstream celebrations like the Calgary Stampede – the most cowboy thing in Canada – even have queer-focused programming today.
+In terms of Pride festivals and major LGBTQ+ events, the largest include Toronto Pride, Fiertรฉ Montrรฉal and Vancouver Pride.
+During Canadaโ€™s snowy season, a rising number of winter Pride events are gaining prominence, including Whistler Pride & Ski Festival, Tremblant Gay Ski Week and Blue Mountain Rainbow Weekend.
+There are also LGBTQ+ cultural events like Torontoโ€™s Inside Out Film Festival.
+Even mainstream celebrations like the Calgary Stampede โ€“ the most cowboy thing in Canada โ€“ have queer-focused programming today.